DougBeney/dougie.io/_posts/2020-02-05-pip-update-all-packages.md

 **1.** Get a list of user-installed Python packages using `pip freeze --user`.
 (Feel free to try out that command on your own to see what it does)

-**2.** Using `cut`, we cut off the unncessary info from that command so we are left with just a list of package names.
+**2.** Using `cut`, we cut off the unnecessary info from that command so we are left with just a list of package names.

 For example, it would convert this output of `pip freeze --user`...